DanielKryszkiewicz/daniel-kryszkiewiczold/README.md

 # daniel-kryszkiewicz-kodilla-java
-Kurs Kodilla
-This is bunch exercises of Kodilla Java Developer course
+This is bunch of exercises made during Kodilla Java Developer course